Lawsuits Allege Zantac Use Caused Cancer

 Angiotensin II Receptor blockers, including Valsartan, Losartan, and Irbesartan, were also recalled for NDMA contamination in 2018.
 In studies with these drugs, there did not seem to be a link to an increased short-term risk of getting cancer, but there was an increased risk of some single cancer outcomes observed.

-Further studies are warranted, and, until more information is available, many patients are steering clear of Zantac and opting for alternative medications such as Prevacid or Prilosec, which the FDA says are not contaminated with NDMA.
+Further studies are warranted, and until more information is available, many patients are steering clear of Zantac and opting for alternative medications such as Prevacid or Prilosec, which the FDA says are not contaminated with NDMA.

 Zantac and Cancer: Why Is Zantac Still on the Market?

 The American College of Gastroenterology reports that as many as 60 million Americans suffer from heartburn each month.
-Considering this fact, it is no wonder that drug manufacturers are cashing in on their discomfort.
+Considering this fact, it is no wonder drug manufacturers are cashing in on their discomfort.
 While people who suffer from heartburn can reduce or eliminate their symptoms through dietary changes and stress management, these methods take time to work.

 The concern with NDMA is that it can potentially cause cancer, even in small amounts.
 The longer the exposure to this carcinogen, the higher the chances are of developing cancer and other health problems such as liver disease.
 Rodent studies revealed a consistent carcinogenic effect of NDMA.
-The rate of hepatic, pulmonary, and renal tumors has been shown to increase in rodents with inhalation of NDMA and consumption in drinking water containing NDMA.
+The rate of hepatic, pulmonary, and renal tumors has been shown to increase in rodents with inhalation of NDMA and consumption of drinking water containing NDMA.

 NDMA is one of the most potent animal carcinogens known to date.
 It is a proven, potent carcinogen for all species that were studied, both in single doses and with long-term exposure to smaller quantities.
 Of note, NDMA seems to be metabolized in the same way in human tissue and rodent tissue.
 Because of this, the International Agency for Research on Cancer (IARC) classifies NDMA as probably carcinogenic to humans (Group 2A), highlighting that, for practical purposes, NDMA should be viewed as if it were carcinogenic to humans.

 In December 2020, a new study linked increasing NDMA levels to the degradation of molecules in Zantac.
-This new study combined with Valisure’s findings shows that Zantac converted into high NDMA concentrations nearly 10 times the FDA’s acceptable consumption limit for NDMA.
+This new study, combined with Valisure's findings, shows that Zantac converted into high NDMA concentrations nearly 10 times the FDA's acceptable consumption limit for NDMA.
 They also found increased nitrate concentrations.

-How Ranitidine Causes Cancer
+Ranitidine and Bladder Cancer

 The main ingredient in Zantac is ranitidine hydrochloride.
 Ranitidine is classified as part of a group of antacid drugs known as H2 blockers.
 In 2004, the National Cancer Institute published a study linking bladder cancer with ranitidine use.
-A 2016 study, illustrates the use of ranitidine significantly increases the presence of NDMA in urinary excretion.
+A 2016 study illustrates the use of ranitidine significantly increases the presence of NDMA in urinary excretion.
 This was a groundbreaking study published in the medical journal Carcinogenesis.

 We are already representing numerous Zantac bladder cancer victims.
 Dolman Law Group is investigating numerous links between women presently undergoing breast cancer treatment who used Zantac for an extended period of time.
-Prescription Zantac and its over-the-counter version contain what has been deemed to be unsafe levels of ranitidine and as a result; NDMA.
+Prescription Zantac and its over-the-counter version contain what has been deemed to be unsafe levels of ranitidine and, as a result, NDMA.

 FDA Investigation of Ranitidine NDMA Exposure

-The FDA found via testing, that the levels of NDMA in ranitidine increase over time even when stored under normal conditions at room temperature.
+The FDA found, via testing, that the levels of NDMA in ranitidine increase over time, even when stored under normal conditions at room temperature.
 It was the mere fact that a known carcinogen could increase within ranitidine over a finite period of time that prompted the FDA to order Zantac to be taken off the shelves.